 How Can Insomnia or a Sleep Disorder Impact my Life?

 If you’re on this page, you probably don’t need an explainer on how a sleep problem or insomnia impacts your daily life!
 Lack of sleep impacts thinking, emotional regulation, reaction time, can result in anxiety or depressive symptoms increasing, increased aches and pains, irritability… it can even cause food or sugar cravings!
 Beyond that, the suffering and anxiety that is experienced by most people when they are struggling to sleep is its own kind of misery.
 Dreading night time can ruin your day.
 Seek treatment for your sleep disorder and find a solution that works for you.

-Sleep Disorder’s can be Treated and Have a Good Success Rate!
+Sleep Disorders can be Treated and Have a Good Success Rate!

 CBT-I has a strong evidence base.
 Up to 70 – 80% of people with insomnia see positive change.
 This includes less wakefulness, less time to fall asleep, and more time asleep!

 In a recent sleep study, a research team at the University of Pretoria found that using ISF neurofeedback (a kind of neurofeedback we use here at Renew), resulted in statistically significant positive change in sleep duration, latency, efficiency and overall sleep quality.

-Research tells us that, for those who are willing to put in the time and effort, sleep can be improved.
+Research tells us that, for those who are willing to put in the time and effort, sleep can be improved!

 What are Symptoms of Sleep Disorders?